powersprouter/cubeExploder/README.md

 And so, cubeExploder was born.

 There is something strangely satisfying about this.
-Install this add-on into your Viewport N-panel, press the big button, and you will immediately know what I mean.
+Download the zip file to install this add-on into your Viewport N-panel, press the Big Button, and you will immediately know what I mean.
 It's not quite ASMR but there is something similar about this that I can't quite put my finger on.

 But regardless.
 PRESS THE BIG BUTTON!
 You will see.